zonkje/socialzr/README.md

 # Socialzr Rest API

+#### (in development)

 [//]: # (ADD ERD DIAGRAM)

-[general info description here]
+The monolithic architecture REST API for performing CRUD operations.
-Functionality of the application inclused:
+Functionality of the application includes:

 + user registration,
 + writing posts and interacting with them by commenting or adding a thumbs up,